 Second Chance: Prediabetes

 Your doctor can check your blood sugar (also called glucose) levels, by taking a sample of your blood after you’ve fasted, which means you haven’t eaten for at least 8 hours.
 The doctor may also test the level of glucose in your blood with a special blood test called A1c.
 The result shows the average level of sugar over the previous 3 months.

 If your glucose levels are high, but not enough to equal diabetes, you could have prediabetes.
 If you do, you’ve taken another giant step closer to type 2 diabetes.
-When you have prediabetes (or diabetes), you are also likely to have high triglycerides and cholesterol.
+When you have prediabetes (or diabetes), you are also likely to have high triglycerides.

 But, it’s not too late to reverse your tracks and reduce your blood sugar, triglycerides, and cholesterol.
 When you follow your doctor’s guidance about eating, exercising, and taking prescribed medicines, your blood sugars will return to a healthy level.
 If you don’t choose this path and don’t treat your prediabetes, it can turn into diabetes.